leopays-core/leopays.contracts/docs/index.md

 |exec|Allows an account to execute a proposal.|
 |invalidate|Invalidate proposal.|

-### eosio.token system contract
+### lpc.token system contract

-The `eosio.token` contract defines the structures and actions that allow users to create, issue, and manage tokens for LeoPays blockchain.
+The `lpc.token` contract defines the structures and actions that allow users to create, issue, and manage tokens for LeoPays blockchain.

-These are the public actions the `eosio.token` contract is implementing:
+These are the public actions the `lpc.token` contract is implementing:
 |Action name|Action description|
 |---|---|
 |create|Allows an account to create a token in a given supply amount.|